There will be a LOT of spoilers including one or two theories here.

 I’ve always found Hope, Empire and Jedi as a set of more elegant movies, but they were made for a different time.
 They were made for “a generation that grew up without fairy tales.”

 You couldn’t make a movie without passing the torch.
 You needed the stars from the original cast involved.
 How much should they be involved and how much homage to pay the originals was a question that only J. J. Abrams could answer.
 If you think that he erred way too much on playing it safe, I have to bring up Solo.
-It was heart breaking to see his final scene.
+It was heartbreaking to see his final scene.
 It drew parallels to Sir Alec Guinness’ experience playing Ben Kenobi.
 I feel Harrison Ford might have asked for it.
 However, as much as we get to see old faces, the new faces is where the movie shines with its own light.
+Or tries to.

 Poe Dameron (Oscar Isaac) is the Resistance’s shining X-Wing pilot.
 He seems to have the experience of Wedge Antilles mixed in with the cockyness of Han Solo.
 He gets captured by Kylo Ren and his first words are: “Are you talking first?
 Or am I?
 Who’s supposed to talk first?”.
 I feel like his story should begin earlier.
 I also would’ve liked a simpler plot for BB-8.
 Instead of the scavenger map to Luke Skywalker, BB-8 could just have been looking for help so somebody would rescue his master.
 The First Order could have just looked for the droid so that the Resistance didn’t learn of Kylo Ren being there.
 Poe is still the epitome of cool and BB-8 was a delightfully cheerful droid.